TITLE: Illumination Project Coordinator

 Ability to cooperatively identify and resolve problems or issues with students.

-Ability to work with an ethically and culturally diverse staff and student population.
+Ability to work with an ethnically and culturally diverse staff and student population.

 Ability to communicate effectively in oral and written form.